wolvesio/meteor-bourbon/README.md

 ##Usage

-1. Simply import Bourbon at the top of your sass file (*Currently working on configruing a way to provide a far less verbose import command*):
+1. Simply import Bourbon at the top of your sass file (*Currently working on configuring a way to provide a far less verbose import command*):

   ```scss
   @import ".meteor/local/build/programs/server/assets/packages/wolves_bourbon/bourbon"